-Windows & insulation keep the right air in, and the wrong air out
+Good Windows keep the right air in, and the wrong air out…

-If you are in a position to make an investment to save on energy in your home, start with the two culprits that contribute most to inefficiency: windows, and insulation.
+If you are advising clients on upgrades they can make to save on energy in your home, start with the two culprits that contribute most to inefficiency: windows, and insulation.
 According to energy.gov, “heat gain and heat loss through windows is responsible for 25%-30% of residential heating and cooling energy use.
-Sometimes this issue can be helped by simple touch up work on your existing windows such as repairing caulking and weather stripping.
-If your windows are older though, you may want to spend the extra money to replace them with quality, high efficiency models.
-You can identify these by looking for Energy Star ratings while shopping.
+Sometimes this issue can be helped by simple touch up work on existing windows such as repairing caulking and weather stripping.
+If the windows are older though, you may want to advise your clients to replace them with quality, high efficiency models.

 … And so does good insulation

 Insulation is among the quickest, most inexpensive ways for a contractor to increase the efficiency of a home.
 Many of your less savvy clients might not understand the impact properly insulating can have– they just know they want to keep hot air out of their home during summer months, and the chilly New England weather out during the winter.
 Advising clients that, if they are really committed to controlling the climate of their house, upgrading their insulation from the pink stuff to spray foam, rock wool, or another top notch insulation should be step one.